alafr/SVG-to-PDFKit/README.md

 # SVG-to-PDFKit
-Insert SVG into a PDF document created with PDFKit
+Insert SVG into a PDF document created with PDFKit.

 Use: